Safe Abortion and Postabortion Care

 Expanding Safe Abortion Services through the Provision of an Integrated Package of Care, Treatment, and Prevention Services in Gaza and Inhambane Provinces, Mozambique

-Pathfinder is providing technical assistance at the provincial level and expanding facility-community linkages to increase post-abortion contraception uptake.
+PAST PROJECT: Pathfinder provided technical assistance at the provincial level and expanding facility-community linkages to increase post-abortion contraception uptake.

 In South Africa, Pathfinder worked to reduce maternal morbidity and mortality due to unsafe abortion.